prakash-simhandri/Zomato-API/README.md

-In this project, I have used Zomato-API (https://developers.zomato.com/) to get the details of restaurants present in a particular location.You'll be asked a location. than after that fetch the details like a <h6>Food average cost</h6>, price, full address of that location.
+In this project, I have used Zomato-API (https://developers.zomato.com/) to get the details of restaurants present in a particular location.You'll be asked a location. than after that fetch the details like a <h6>Food average cost, price, full address</h6> of that location.